ualberta-mueller-group/MCGS/docs/style.md

 ```

 ## clang-format Targets
-3 targets are used for clang-format:
+3 targets are used to invoke clang-format:

 - format
     - Run clang-format on all source files, generating new files with suffixes like `___transformed.cpp` and `___transformed.h`, which are formatted versions of the original source files.
 Transformed files are omitted when identical to their original sources.
 Warnings will be printed for source/transformed pairs differing by more than just whitespace